brunoarg94/brunoarg94/README.md

 - 👋 Hi, I’m @brunoarg94
-- 👀 I’m interested in BI
-- 🌱 I’m currently learning Python, Pentaho and Tableau
+- 👀 Hey there!
+I'm a data analyst with over 5 years of professional experience, specializing in retail and finance.
+I'm into SQL, Python, cloud data engineering (Microsoft Stack - ADF, Databricks Synapse), and Power BI

 <!---